 The question is if they really put out the best game of this genre or not i guess, it’s been an amazing 24 years now since the release of the game, and to make it even more apparent the Amiga is on its 33rd year now.

-The front of the Banshee box is indeed amazing but the back is definitely not any worse, brilliant use of colors and the screenshots shouts *BUY ME* even by today’s standards.
+The front of the Banshee box is indeed amazing but the back is definitely not any worse, brilliant use of colours and the screenshots shouts *BUY ME* even by today’s standards.

 That 2 player option sticker certainly tickled a lot of people’s attention too.